Harg-Ryan/NBA-Salary-Exploratory-Analysis-2022_23-Season/README.md

 Currently included:

-- 2023salaries.csv, 2023totalscsv, StatsAndSalaries.csv - raw data collected for the project
+- 2023salaries.csv, 2023totals.csv, StatsAndSalaries.csv - raw data collected for the project
-- NBASalaryClean - a python script that imports and cleans the data.
+- NBASalaryClean.py - a python script that imports and cleans the data.
-- SalaryAnalysis - a python script with the majority of the raw computations and methods that will be called upon in the report.
+- SalaryAnalysis.py - a python script with the majority of the raw computations and methods that will be called upon in the report.
-- NBASalaryAnalysisReport - a jupyter notebook presenting the analysis and relevant tables, charts, and anything else necessary for reporting.
+- NBASalaryAnalysisReport.ipynb - a jupyter notebook presenting the analysis and relevant tables, charts, and anything else necessary for reporting.